 - Let’s start with thread.
 You’ll need good quality, name brand matching thread for your serger and Coats and Clark Eloflex stretch thread for your sewing machine.

 - Wait a minute. . .
 Elo what???
 Elo fabulous, that’s what!!

 - This is a very new Coats and Clark thread that stretches and springs back into shape like magic.
 I’ve sewn knits and swimwear for years and Eloflex is the most revolutionary thing I’ve ever seen.
 I had the privilege of pre-testing Eloflex last year and I was immediately sold.
 No, this is not a typical “elastic” thread.
 No, this will not make you and your machine crazy.
 Yes, you can use it in the bobbin, too.
 Yes, you WILL love it!
 You’ll see more about this on the blog soon and find it at national fabric chain stores soon, too.
-Make a note on your shopping list: ELOFLEX!
+If you can’t find Eloflex locally, click here.
+Just be sure to make a note on your shopping list: ELOFLEX!

 - Wait a minute. . .
 Elo what???
 Elo fabulous, that’s what!!

 - Okay, I’ll calm down a little now so we can talk needles.
 Size 70 or 75 Ballpoint or Stretch Schmetz Needles (Because I want you to have the best and cheap needles just aren’t worth our valuable fabric and creative time.)

 - 1-1/4″ non-roll, cotton and rubber, elastic.
 (The length of your waist measurement.
 See my measuring info below.)